Kerry Carpenter Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in the league.
+- The Brewers pitching staff ranks 27th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Brewers have the sixth-ranked team ERA among all league pitching staffs (3.47).
+- The Brewers have the eighth-ranked team ERA among all MLB pitching staffs (3.50).

-- Brewers pitchers combine to surrender 24 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Brewers rank 14th in baseball in home runs given up (25 total, 1.1 per game).

-- Rea (0-0) makes the start for the Brewers, his third of the season.
+- The Brewers are sending Lauer (3-1) out to make his fifth start of the season.
+He is 3-1 with a 4.30 ERA and 19 strikeouts in 23 2/3 innings pitched.

-- His last appearance was on Wednesday against the Seattle Mariners, when the right-hander went five innings, surrendering four earned runs while giving up five hits.
+- His last appearance was on Wednesday against the Seattle Mariners, when the left-hander tossed 7 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.